s-di-cola/swapcast/README.md

 ### Key Components

 - **SwapCast Hook Contract:** Intercepts Uniswap v4 swap transactions, extracts prediction data, and creates positions.
-- **PredictionPool:** Manages prediction markets, positions, and NFT issuance.
+- **PredictionPool:** Manages prediction markets, positions, stakes, and NFT issuance, and pays rewards.
 - **SwapCastNFT:** ERC721 NFT representing prediction positions, with full on-chain metadata.
 - **OracleResolver:** Registers and resolves prediction markets using Chainlink Automation and price feeds.
-- **RewardDistributor:** Handles reward claim logic, validates claims, and instructs the Treasury to pay out rewards.
+- **RewardDistributor:** Handles reward claim logic and validates claims, interacting with the PredictionPool for reward payouts.
-- **Treasury:** Sole holder of all prediction fees; executes payouts based on RewardDistributor instructions.
+- **Treasury:** Collects and holds all protocol fees from predictions made in the PredictionPool.
 - **Chainlink Automation:** Triggers market resolution at the due date.

 ---